lukejkelly/TreeConsistency/README.md

 # Asymptotic guarantees for Bayesian phylogenetic tree reconstruction
 The paper describes criteria for the consistency of Bayesian procedures for reconstructing phylogenetic trees as the number of taxa and sequence length vary.
 This repository replicates the numerical experiments in the manuscript.
 The code analyses the posterior support for the true tree topology in various synthetic problems as the tree prior, number of taxa, mutation rate and sequence length vary.
-Analogous to figures 2 and 3 of the main text, the code plots the posterior support for the true tree topology (averaged across replicate data sets) and the sequence length until the support first exceeds 0.5.
+Analogous to figures 2 and 3 of the main text, the code plots the posterior support for the true tree topology (averaged across replicate data sets generated on the same trees) and the sequence length until the support first exceeds 0.5.

 ## Setup
 The working directory is the top level of the `TreeConsistency` directory.

-The simulations require that the `bash`, `R` and `rb` ([RevBayes](https://revbayes.github.io)) commands are available on the command line.
+The bash scripts require that [R](https://www.r-project.org/) and [RevBayes](https://revbayes.github.io) are installed.

 ### R
 R v4.4.1 was used to generate data and analyse MCMC output.
-The packages required to run the code are:
+The packages used were:
 - TreeTools v1.12.0
 - ape v5.8
 - dplyr v1.1.4